 If someone is suspected to have endometrial cancer based on signs and symptoms, certain investigations are required to confirm the diagnosis of the disease.
 Further, these can help in determining the stage of disease, which in turn help in choosing an appropriate treatment option.

-The endometrial cancer treatment may depend on various factors including the type of endometrial cancer, stage of the disease, grade of the tumor, patient’s preference (for example, to retain fertility or not), performance status of the patient, along with other factors.
+The endometrial cancer treatment depends on various factors including the type of endometrial cancer, stage of the disease, grade of the tumor, patient’s preference (for example, to retain fertility or not), performance status of the patient, along with other factors.

 Following are the preferred treatment approaches for different stages of endometrial cancer, but the final decision is taken after clinical assessment of the patient by an oncologist.

 |I||In case of Stage I endometrial cancer, after hysterectomy, the patient may be kept on observation or may be given radiation therapy with/without chemotherapy depending on stage, grade and other risk factors.|

 |II||In case of Stage II endometrial cancer, after hysterectomy, patient requires radiation therapy with/without chemotherapy in most cases.|